yellow-footed-honeyguide/great-commands/great-cli-commands.md

 ⚙️ `viddy -n 1 -d "echo Temp; sensors 2> /dev/null | grep Core; echo ; echo Freq; cat /proc/cpuinfo | grep \"^[c]pu MHz\""`
 - Refreshes every second to show CPU temperature and speed.
 Good for checking if your CPU is overheating or slowing down.

-⚙️ `tldr`
-- Gives you a quick, simple explanation of how to use a command.
-Like a cheat sheet for the terminal.